rozmarin-2013/test-flow/README.md

 $ make init
 ```
 4. The api will be available via the link http://localhost:8989/

 5. Swagger documentation with all available endpoints is on page http://localhost:8989/api/documentation#/default/76b7d2f1c8f503e19a196c9d16783451
 ###

+6. UI for List all Authors you can search by http://localhost:8989/authors

 To run the project later, run the command
 ```sh